This tutorial describes how to generate your own certificate request for use in an online SSL certificate request.

 programs/x509/cert_req filename=example.com.key \ subject_name=CN=example.com,O=Example\ Ltd,C=UK \ output_file=example.com.req

-The file example.com.req now contains your (PEM encoded) certificate request.
+example.com.req now contains your PEM-encoded certificate request.
 It will look something like:

 -----BEGIN CERTIFICATE REQUEST----- MIICgTCCAWkCAQAwPDEVMBMGA1UEAxMMcG9sYXJzc2wub3JnMRYwFAYDVQQKEw1P ZmZzcGFyayBCLlYuMQswCQYDVQQGEwJOTDCCASIwDQYJKoZIhvcNAQEBBQADggEP ADCCAQoCggEBAJ8NFeCvO7F1DJhkZEUZpt8x9x7BBxW9odeORDcNFSifNyh1ywRi HMMWbR6JwQDiCqBMLZ9kOktv3VXpTSAD15vwYGPQHnD9Cs3kHc7DDaj27KerSFgH oYE4/MxAadeXGIYMjmFqCbJ6Y+3CDxWn5V9TkFkXOJHZb3EKjOEPq5Zjrvdr1vPC /C1+GUFAkIIo2y044uZTH3oFcSXx0xCK5yjZEfa+x1PzYaugAInVcj+43VLTOJWP 4RaHgUnNwE/D1HgX8DKKRvDE2uJY6sU+EXd2J9GhijqarvCcVNfYWzX+bsicjl4k K4u7TVWN95c4KtJ+spq+YPP+PkUyTqvrkgECAwEAAaAAMA0GCSqGSIb3DQEBBQUA A4IBAQAOmMR3z53yz7haJbpl2GNTwDBs8UKzGexJ+OBC+Jww2NEbXeN0HSQdQhMD R7GJVO7CslWELcwn9TDCZjNDTSL95YNputzA0yhfu3/9HTeWGwR1X3oH+FjVCPD2 JkUn1A/l4FnCgxraC2YoaKxnpGj3qe2dq4y9j/rB5yrOjyqfvHhSmm83ktWHqsa/ TuOXC/24Dsc4iHapiWo+F5WO2jWOj+HE22y7i9O/dcth6Gv37tUFhqB8X++TfNkj 62O45O/iBEGNebBD/r90a+Z+FOa5k3FgJ34hTqts3UhD8UPgQ0q8x8aSbGOjykrD +F2IMb01ggOxT9qOBlRLHRhVDkqV -----END CERTIFICATE REQUEST-----

-You can copy and paste that PEM content into the website for the certificate vendor in most cases.
+You can copy and paste the PEM content into the website for the certificate vendor.